the-outcaster/project-reignition-steam-deck/README.md

 - install Project Reignition from source
 - download a pre-compiled build
 - view changelog
-- make a shortcut to the game
+- make a shortcut to the pre-compiled build

 ![Project Reignition Steam Deck Builder UI](https://i.imgur.com/eTLnpXl.png)

+# Known Issues
-If you're installing from source, the script will attempt to automate everything for you, but the build may not properly export.
+- if you're installing from source, the script will attempt to automate everything for you, but the build may not properly export
+- video quality is bad; this is being worked on by the Project Reignition team